“Context, Creative and Attention… How the Three Worlds Collide”15 Aug, 20225 mins

 Moving forward, they look to develop a product looking at social and social campaigns and how these can be optimised - something the industry has been calling out for.

-We have only brefily covered the content shared in Ben and Ed’s discussion on our latest episode of the Life in Digital Podcast.
-To listen to the episode in full, click the link here:
+We have only briefly covered the content shared in Ben and Ed’s discussion on our latest episode of the Life in Digital Podcast.
+To listen to the episode in full, please visit our Life in Digital podcast page.